AnnaRoos/hiit-timer/README.md

 **The layout**

+I styled the app using CSS Modules and a mobile first approach.
 To show the time passing I built a progress bar circle using svg animations that also changes colour depending on how much time left on each Interval/Break.

 **Accessibility**